Why are my dance students so unmotivated?

 - Use your technique class time to introduce students to dance history, choreography, somatics, cross-training modalities, and more!

-6.)
-Be a stable, positive force in your dance students’ lives – but also be real with them (and with yourself!).
 Our first instinct, as educators, is to model positivity for our students.
 Staying positive is, for sure, one good way that we can motivate our dance students to stay focused and upbeat.
 But it is also important that we be real with them.
-The events of 2020.have sucked for everyone, to put it bluntly.
+The events of 2020 and beyond sucked for everyone, to put it bluntly.
 Of course, some are experiencing far greater trauma and struggle than others, but all have been affected in some way.
 I think it is okay – even necessary – to acknowledge the ways in which you have been affected and how you might be struggling to deal with all that’s going on.
-In fact, being honest about our own struggles might be one of the best ways that we can motivate our dance students in 2021.
-It helps kids to know that adults don’t have all the answers, and they can learn from our example how to deal with difficult situations with persistence, grit, and grace.
+In fact, being honest about our own struggles might be one of the best ways that we can motivate our dance students.
+It helps kids to know that adults don’t have all the answers, but that we are still doing our best to deal with difficult situations with persistence, grit, and grace – and so can they!

 However, modeling this level of awareness requires us to take care of ourselves well-being as fiercely as we take care of our students – something that is often easier said than done!
 A key component of The Holistic Dance Teacher Approach is holding space for our own well being, meaning that we work to recognize and care for our own needs as educators, artists, and individuals.
 If you have been struggling to maintain work-life balance this year, my newest resource is just for you.
 Subscribe to my newsletter and receive a free copy of The Holistic Guide to Goal Setting for Dancer Teachers.
 In the first part guide of the guide, you will be lead through 30 journaling questions that help you reflect on your growth, needs, and dreams related to your teaching practice and career, creativity and artistic expression, and overall well-being.
 The second part of the guide is a series of worksheets designed to help you turn your journaled reflection into an action plan!
 You will create goals that are specific and personally meaningful, along with a concrete plan to see them through all year long!